ShawnEdgell/skaterxl-mod-docs/README.md

 ## Features

 - **Supabase Integration**: Users can now upload and download their favorite stats and settings directly from our Supabase storage, enhancing the modding experience.
-- **Community Contributions**: Share photos, post videos, and engage with the Skater XL community.
 - **Comprehensive Guides**: From basic introductions to advanced techniques, our guides cover all aspects of Skater XL modding.

 ## Technology Stack